 “Be yourself and be honest,” she said.
 “Don’t change your nature, don’t change your ways.
 Be you.
 Always be you.
 Always put yourself in a position that you are going to be helping others.
 That’s what you are elected for.”

-Does Guptill have other wisdom to share with women – or men -- who want to follow her footsteps?
+Guptill had other wisdom to share with women – or men -- who wanted to follow her footsteps?

 “They have to become very much involved at the ground level, to always be thinking of the other person first, putting yourself in a situation where you are going to be helping others, and prioritizing your time so you can attend functions and be at several functions.